sapa1215/saurabhpant-web/src/content/blog/inventory-paradox-telecom-modernisation.md

 This seems puzzling at first.
 Inventory management — knowing what assets you have, where they are, and how they connect — sounds like a problem that should have been solved decades ago.
 Enterprise IT solved it for servers and laptops.
 Retail solved it for physical goods.
 Healthcare solved it for medical equipment.

-Yet in telecom, the resource inventory problem persists with a stubbornness that has defeated company after company, platform after platform, and transformation programme after transformation programme.
+Yet in telecom, the resource inventory problem persists with a stubbornness that has defeated company after company, platform after platform, and transformation program after transformation program.
 The graveyard of failed inventory modernisation initiatives is large and expensive.

 What makes the telecom inventory problem uniquely hard — and why have network equipment providers consistently proven better at cracking it than anyone else?
 And what does the emergence of agentic AI mean for an industry still drowning in fragmented, inaccurate inventory data?